sourcegraph/about/handbook/engineering/hiring/software-engineer-campaigns.md

-# Software Engineer — Full Stack / Front End
+# Software Engineer — Campaigns — Full Stack / Front End

 The Campaigns team is looking for an experienced engineer to help us build a new product that will define how our industry accomplishes large scale code changes.
 [Campaigns](https://docs.sourcegraph.com/campaigns) enable developers to make changes across many repositories and code hosts, using code.